zongmianli/Parkour-dataset/README.md

 ```terminal
 source lib/traverse_dataset.sh extract_motion_forces
 ```
-This command saves the frame images for Parkour dataset, computes 3D person joint positions from raw marker positions and local contact forces from the original analog channels read from C3D files.
+This command saves the frames for the *Parkour dataset*, computes 3D person joint positions from raw marker positions and local contact forces from the original analog channels in C3D files.
-The output frame images are saved under `${parkour_dataset}/frames/`.
+The output images are saved to `${parkour_dataset}/frames/`.
-The ground-truth 3D motion and contact forces are saved under `${parkour_dataset}/gt_motion_forces/`.
+The ground-truth 3D motion and contact forces are saved to `${parkour_dataset}/gt_motion_forces/`.

 Note that the length of image sequences in `${parkour_dataset}/frames` are shorter than the original ones saved in `${parkour_mocap}/frames`.
 For example, the sequence *kv01_PKFC* which originally has 127 frames is shortened to 34 frames.